voxdotdev/pshellintro/README.md

 ## [First Lesson - Introduction to PowerShell](/docs/1_Introduction-to-PowerShell.md) </br>

-Units 1-4 are nearly word for word copies of the Microsoft course and are mostly redundant.
+Units 1-4 are nearly word for word copies of the Microsoft courses and are mostly redundant.
 They exist to reinforce my own understanding.

 It is expected after Unit 4 further docs or projects added to this repo will be focused around personal interests via various resources.